sawankhanchi/sawancodes.github.io/src/content/projects/ielts-at-home/index.md

 </br>
 </br>

-**IELTS Selected is an IELTS preparation platform, where users can learn about every modules i.e speaking, listening, reading and writing in order to get desired band score.**
+**IELTS At Home is an IELTS preparation platform, where users can learn about every modules i.e speaking, listening, reading and writing in order to get desired band score.**